 Spinal muscular atrophy (SMA) is a rare, genetic neuromuscular disease caused by mutations in the survival motor neuron (SMN) gene that encodes the SMN protein.
 The SMN protein is essential for the development and maintenance of motor neurons, which control muscle movement.
-A deficiency in SMN protein causes irreversible degeneration of motor neurons, which clinically manifests as progressive muscle weakness such that patients may have difficulty moving, swallowing, or breathing.1

-The most common form of SMA has been mapped to chromosome 5q, which contains two SMN genes.5 The telomeric copy of the gene (SMN1) and the centromeric copy of the gene (SMN2) are nearly identical and both encode the SMN protein.
-A difference in the genes at a single nucleotide produces an alternative splicing of exon 7, which affects the structure of the resulting SMN protein.47 Using the information from SMN1, a full-length and fully functional SMN protein is created.
+A deficiency in SMN protein causes irreversible degeneration of motor neurons, which clinically manifests as progressive muscle weakness such that patients may have difficulty moving, swallowing, or breathing.8 produces an alternative splicing of exon 7, which affects the structure of the resulting SMN protein.54 Using the information from SMN1, a full-length and fully functional SMN protein is created.
 In contrast, 80-90% of the SMN protein generated from each SMN2 is nonfunctional (Figure 1.1), although individuals typically have two to four copies of SMN2.
-Hence, most of the functional SMN protein is created by SMN1, and mutations in SMN1 are associated with development of SMA.47 Although the number of SMN2 copies modulates the severity of SMA, patients without a functional copy of SMN1 have an insufficient level of SMN protein regardless of the number of SMN2 copies.^{7,47}
+Hence, most of the functional SMN protein is created by SMN1, and mutations in SMN1 are associated with development of SMA.54 Although the number of SMN2 copies modulates the severity of SMA, patients without a functional copy of SMN1 have an insufficient level of SMN protein regardless of the number of SMN2 copies.^{14,54}